preston-56/toy-problems/README.md

                 const { nhifDeduction } = require("./nhif");
                 const { nssfPension } = require("./nssf");

-Let's  we have prompt *enabled*  so that we can convenient prompt the employee to enter a certain value of their salary and a function to prompt the user to enter their salary.
+Let's  have prompt *enabled*  so that we can convenient prompt the employee to enter a certain value of their salary and have a function to prompt the user to enter their salary.
 Therefore, our  line of code should look like this,

                 //Net Salary Calculator
                 const prompt = require("prompt-sync")();